jtstriker3/Joe.Business/README.md

 }
 ```

-..AllValues.. - 'AllValues(Type repoToInvoke, Type model'/'AllValues(Type Model)' This lets you map a property in your view
+__AllValues__ - 'AllValues(Type repoToInvoke, Type model'/'AllValues(Type Model)' This lets you map a property in your view
 to All the Values of another Entity Object Lets assume that the Person Entity we have been working with has a One To Many
 relation with Jobs.
 Our Person Entity might look like such: